thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-name-of-jesus.md

 :::tip[The name of Jesus]

-God gave Him the name - not just *Jesus* but the full title and honor that comes with it - Lord, Christ, Son of God, King of Kings!
+God gave Him the name - not just *Jesus* but the full title and honour that comes with it - Lord, Christ, Son of God, King of Kings!

 :::